SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/Multivibrator40106.jpg">

 It shows a square wave sound generator that can be built with only three components:
-1. an inverting Schmitt trigger IC, e.g. CD40106
+* inverting Schmitt trigger IC, e.g. CD40106
-2. a capacitor C
+* a capacitor C
-3. a resistor R
+* a resistor R

 An inverting Schmitt trigger is an active electronic component whose output state can be triggered complementarily through an input signal, whereas the positive trigger threshold differs from the negative trigger threshold.
 Feeding back the output voltage to its input and tying the input via a capacitor to ground creates a relaxation oscillator or astable multivibrator.